madskjeldgaard/supercolliderplugin-catch2/README.md

 Author: Mads Kjeldgaard

-A simple plugin that comes with tests
+A simple plugin example with the Catch2 testing framework added as a submodule and setup properly in CMake

 ### Requirements